ClintH/arkiv/src/pages/projects/2018/brunnshog.md

 <div class="section is-size-6">
 <div class="title">AR Bus Stop</div>
-<div class="subtitle is-uppercase">Benjamin Dannegard, Pedro Marinho, Robin Schritter, Theo Nordahl</div>
+<div class="subtitle is-uppercase">Benjamin Dannegard, Theo Nordahl, Pedro Marinho, Robin Schritter, Lucas Stenberg</div>

 Through our research we found citizens of Lund were generally critical to the development of a new tram line which will service Brunnshög.
 Citizens cite a lack of information about the tram, its construction and purpose.